Chad

 1960

-Independence of Chad, French administration
+Independence of Chad, but French administration

 continues